-Geologists divide the San Andreas Fault into three parts and there are plenty of places to see in each one:
+Geologists divide the San Andreas Fault into three parts: the Southern San Andreas Fault, the Central San Andreas Fault, and the North San Andreas Fault.
+There are plenty of places to see each one.

 San Andreas Fault Near Palm Springs

-Near Palm Springs, the San Andreas Fault is less well defined than further north, the monolithic geological feature fracturing into many smaller ones, running in various directions.
-Underground fissures caused by the faults give undergound water an easy route to the surface and are responsible for the many desert oases found along the east side of the Coachella Valley.
-You can see an oasis (and stand directly over the fault line) at 1000 Palms Canyon in the Coachella Valley Preserve (29200 1000 Palms Canyon Rd) in the town of Thousand Palms, on the east side of I-10 close to the Ramon Road exit.
+Near Palm Springs, the San Andreas Fault is less well defined than further north.
+The monolithic geological feature fractured into many smaller ones running in various directions.
+Underground fissures caused by the faults give underground water an easy route to the surface and are responsible for the many desert oases found along the east side of the Coachella Valley.
+You can see an oasis (and stand directly over the fault line) at 1000 Palms Canyon in the Coachella Valley Preserve in the town of Thousand Palms.

-All those little cracks also give rise to hot mineral springs, most of them located around the town of Desert Hot Springs.
+All those little cracks also give rise to hot mineral springs.
+Most of them are located around the town of Desert Hot Springs.

 San Andreas Fault in the Carrizo Plain

 Geologists swoon over this bit of California geology.
-Besides the dramatic fault itself, a bird's-eye view reveals streams beds offset by the fault's movement, hills torn apart in the middle and sagging bits of the earth's surface, but they're more subtle and harder to see on the ground.
-Nevertheless, the area is extraordinarily beautiful, especially during a good wildflower year and much is accessible by family sedan.
-The free self-guided geologic tour brochure available at the Visitor Center will help you get the most out... of your visit.
-Written for laymen, it includes a hike to a point atop the fault.
-You can also download self-guided tour brochures.
+Besides the dramatic fault itself, a bird's-eye view reveals stream beds that have been offset by the fault's movement, hills torn apart in the middle, and sagging bits of the earth's surface.
+These features are subtle and harder to see on the ground.
+Nevertheless, the area is extraordinarily beautiful, especially during a good wildflower year in the spring and summer.
+The free, self-guided geologic tour brochure is available online or at the visitor's center, and it will help you get the most out of your visit.
+It includes a hike to a point atop the fault.

-The Carrizo Plain is halfway between US Hwy 101 and I-5, accessible from either side.
-It's closer to Los Angeles than to San Francisco, but you can visit in a long day trip from either city.
+The Carrizo Plain is closer to Los Angeles than to San Francisco, but you can visit it as part of a long day trip from either city.

-Carrizo Plain is very isolated, with no place to get food, water or gasoline for many miles in any direction.
-It's very hot and inhospitable in summer and the visitor center is only open from the beginning of December to the end of May.
-And to top it all off - there's no cellphone reception in the area, either.
+Carrizo Plain is very isolated with no place to get food, water, or gasoline for many miles in any direction.
+It's very hot and inhospitable in summer and the visitor's center is only open from the beginning of December to the end of May.
+And to top it all off, there's no cell phone reception in the area, either.
 It's up to you to be prepared.

 This area is also popular with birders and photographers.
-Following a rainy winter, wildflower displays are some of the state's best and docents lead special tours to see them.
-The nearest lodging is along the major highways, but they do have a campground.
-Check the Carrizo Plain National Monument website for more information.Continue to 4 of 10 below.
+Following a rainy winter, wildflower displays are some of the state's best.
+Docents lead special tours to see them.
+The nearest lodging is along the major highways, but there is a campground.

 San Andreas Fault at Parkfield

 This tiny town sits nearly atop the San Andreas Fault and became quite famous when the United States Geological Survey observed that it had experienced six earthquakes at roughly 22-year intervals between 1857 and 1966.
-Based on that data, another quake was predicted for the early 1990s, the Geological Survey installed instruments to record it and in 2004, they drilled the San Andreas Fault Observatory at Depth, a hole almost 2 miles deep to get closer to the source of the movement.
-In the early '90s, we found a sign at the local cafe advising: "If you feel a quake or a shake, get under the table and eat your steak," but the 1990s came and went and interest waned.
+Based on that data, another quake was predicted for the early 1990s.
+The Geological Survey installed instruments to record it and in 2004, they drilled the San Andreas Fault Observatory at depth, a hole almost two miles deep to get closer to the source of the movement.
+In the early 1990s, a sign at the local cafe said: "If you feel a quake or a shake, get under the table and eat your steak," but the 1990s came and went and interest waned.
 Finally, a magnitude 6.0 earthquake did occur on September 28, 2004.

 San Andreas Fault at the Pinnacles

-The rocks shown above at Pinnacles National Park have been hitching a ride along the San Andreas Fault for eons.
-Because of unique rock formations found in only two places, they are believed to be part of the Neenach Volcano that occurred 23 million years ago near present-day Lancaster, California.
+You can see results of the San Andreas Fault's movement at Pinnacles National Park.
+Rocks found here hitched a ride from Los Angeles on the Pacific Plate and were deposited there.
+Because of unique rock formations found in only two places, they are believed to be part of the Neenach volcano that occurred 23 million years ago near present-day Lancaster, California.
 The San Andreas Fault ripped the old volcano in half and they have traveled some 195 miles to reach their present location.

 San Andreas Fault at San Juan Bautista

-On the peninsula south of San Francisco and near Palo Alto in the Los Trancos Open Space Preserve, you can take a mile-long, self-guided hike that runs over the San Andreas Fault.
-It's an easy, mile-long walk through some pleasant terrain, but the fault's features are subtle in this area: depressions that look like road beds, shallow sag ponds and gullies running the wrong way.
-Download their self-guided trail guide or you might miss them.
+On the peninsula south of San Francisco and near Palo Alto in the Los Trancos Open Space Preserve, you can take a self-guided hike that runs over the San Andreas Fault.
+It's an easy walk through some pleasant terrain.
+The fault's features are subtle in this area: depressions that look like road beds, shallow sag ponds, and gullies running the wrong way.
+You can download the self-guided trail guide here.

 San Andreas Fault in San Francisco

-By far the most famous victim of the San Andreas Fault, San Francisco has been rocked by two big earthquakes that began on it, in 1906 and 1989.
+By far the most famous victim of the San Andreas Fault was San Francisco, which was rocked by two big earthquakes in 1906 and 1989.

 The bigger and more destructive of the two was the temblor which occurred at 5:12 a.m. on Wednesday, April 18, 1906.
-With an estimated magnitude of approximately 8, it was almost 10 times larger than the 7.1 magnitude quake in 1989.
-Centered about 2 miles offshore, it ruptured the San Andreas Fault for almost 300 miles and was felt from Oregon to Los Angeles.
-Devastating fires sprung up in its aftermath and well over 3,000 people died - the greatest loss of life from a natural disaster in California's history.
+With an estimated magnitude of approximately 8 on the Richter scale, it was almost 10 times larger than the 7.1 magnitude quake in 1989.
+Centered about two miles offshore, it ruptured the San Andreas Fault for almost 300 miles and was felt from Oregon to Los Angeles.
+Devastating fires sprung up in its aftermath.
+More than 3,000 people died, which was the greatest loss of life from a natural disaster in California's history.